top of page

 5. Expanding Empathy and Compassion

-When we face our own pain and complexities with honesty, our capacity to sit with discomfort—our own and others'—grows stronger.
+When we face our own pain and complexities with honesty, our capacity to sit with discomfort, whether it is our own and others' discomfort, grows stronger.
 We build the emotional muscle to sit with others more deeply and empathically.

-📚 Personal Therapy During Training: A Developmental Milestone
+📚 Personal Therapy During Training: A Milestone in Growth

 During training, personal therapy helps you: